ericulley/auth0-test-api/README.md

 1.)
 Fork this repository and clone a local copy.

 2.)
+Run 'npm install' in it's root directory.

-Create a .env file and inside asign the following values:
+3.)
+Create a .env file and inside assign the following values:
     - PORT=
     - DOMAIN=
     - ACCESS_TOKEN=

-3.)
-Start this server by running npm start in it's root directory.

 4.)
+Start this server by running 'npm start' in it's root directory.

-Once the server is running navigate to the endpoint in a webbrowser, for example 'http://localhost:{PORT}/auth0' to view the results.
+5.)
+Once the server is running navigate to the endpoint in a web browser, for example 'http://localhost:{PORT}/auth0' to view the results.